 The Elevating the Safety Net Provider Recruitment Program (PRP) is one part of this initiative.
 The program provides grant funds that will allow contracted entities within L.A.
 Care's Medi-Cal network to better compete with practices outside of the safety net.

 L.A.
 Care is pleased to announce that the eighth grantmaking cycle for the Elevating the Safety Net Provider Recruitment Program is open from September 22, 2020 through October 22, 2020.

 The goal of this Request for Applications (RFA) is to attract new providers to L.A.
 Care's Medi-Cal network, and to increase health care access to low-income populations in Los Angeles County.
 The PRP grant program is designed to recruit five types of disciplines practicing in primary care settings, including: pediatricians, OB/GYNs, family and internal medicine physicians, and psychiatrists.

 This RFA is open to contracted entities with L.A.
 Care.
 Applicants may request up to $125,000 per provider.
 Funds can be used for salary and benefits subsidies, sign-on bonuses, and/or relocation costs.
 At least 50% of the funds must be used for salary and benefits subsidies.

-For the seventh application cycle, electronic and hard copy applications are due no later than Tuesday June 9, 2020 at or before 2:00 p.m.
-Award announcements for the seventh cycle will be made by late August 2020.
+For the eighth application cycle, electronic and hard copy applications are due no later than Thursday, October 22 at or before 2:00 p.m.
+Award announcements for the eighth cycle will be made by mid December 2020.